 We support data transfer from your local computer system and from Biocluster.
 To prepare for data transfer, you are recommended to put all data for one project in a directory and compress it into a file.
 Add a readme file to explain the contents inside.
 Put both the compressed and readme files in a folder.

 The easiest way is to use Eon Browser.
 Download and install the Eon Browser GUI on your computer.

 Note for OSX systems

-If the system says that the file is corrupted, doing the following in a terminal session after you copy the program to your applications should fix it.
+If the system says that the file is corrupted, open a terminal session after you copy the program to your applications.
+Type the following to the terminal.

 Using Eon Browser